msncn/scs-pj1-team11/README.md

 ## GDP VS. Total Expenditure
 The output showed a mild positive correlation between GDP and Total Expenditure (r-value = 0.46, r-squared = 0.21) The data showed that GDP  may affect Total expenditure ; 0.21 suggests that 21% of the variability in Total Expenditure can be accounted for by GDP
+# 2b.
+Melissa's Analysis Groupby Year
+# Life Expectancy:
+- The average life expectancy of men across the world from 2000-2015 was approximately 67-69 years
+- The average life expectancy of women across the world from 2000-2015 was approximately 67-68 years -While the combined average life expectancy from 2000-2015 was approximately 67
+# GDP Per Capita:
+- The p-value for GDP per capita vs. The combined average life expectancy was 0.92
+- This means that the economic development of a country does not directly affect life expectancy Just because a country might have more economic growth does not mean the population will live longer and vice versa

 # Part 3 - Sree's Analysis
 # Code changes are available for Part 3 in pj1_team11.ipynb between the comments - #3.
 Death, Vaccine and Schooling Summary - Sree Changes -- START# and ## Sree - Project 1 - END ##